ResetXPDR/DynamicLOD-ResetXPDR/README.md

 - For Auto-Start either your FSUIPC7.ini or EXE.xml (MSFS) is modified.
 The Installer does not create a Backup.
 - It may be blocked by Windows Security or your AV-Scanner, try if unblocking and/or setting an Exception helps (for the whole Folder)
 - The Installation-Location is fixed to %appdata%\DynamicLOD (your Users AppData\Roaming Folder) and can not be changed.
-  - Binary in %appdata%\DynamicLOD-ResetXPDR\bin
+  - Binary in %appdata%\DynamicLOD_ResetEdition\bin
-  - Logs in %appdata%\DynamicLOD-ResetXPDR\log
+  - Logs in %appdata%\DynamicLOD_ResetEdition\log
-  - Config: %appdata%\DynamicLOD-ResetXPDR\DynamicLOD-ResetXPDR.config
+  - Config: %appdata%\DynamicLOD_ResetEdition\DynamicLOD_ResetEdition.config

 <br/><br/>